Puri (city): Appliqué art

-Appliqué art, which is a stitching-based craft unlike embroidery, was pioneered by Hatta Maharana of Pipili.
+Appliqué art, which is a stitching-based craft unlike embroidery, has been pioneered by the people of Pipili.
 It is widely used in Puri, both for decoration of the deities and for sale.
-Maharana's family members are employed as darjis or tailors or sebaks by the Maharaja of Puri.
-They prepare articles for decorating the deities in the temple for various festivals and religious ceremonies.
+The members of the Suchika caste were employed as darjis (tailors) or sebaks by the Maharaja of Puri.
+They prepared articles for decorating the deities in the temple for various festivals and religious ceremonies.
 The appliqué works are brightly coloured and patterned fabric in the form of canopies, umbrellas, drapery, carry bags, flags, coverings of dummy horses and cows, and other household textiles; these are marketed in Puri.
 The cloth used is made in dark colours of red, black, yellow, green, blue and turquoise blue.

 Pattachitra

 Pattachitra, one of the oldest forms of cloth-based scroll painting of the region, originally created for ritual use and as souvenirs for pilgrims to Puri, as well as other temples in Odisha.